Food Intolerance Testing

 If during consultation or treatment using another therapy eg Herbal Treatment or Hypnotherapy, a food intolerance or vitamin/mineral deficiency is suspected, then the test will cost £25.00.

-Cash, cheque or bank transfer only please
+Card, cash, cheque or bank transfer

 Vouchers always available for all treatments